jdibenes/hl2ss/README.md

     3. Set CPU to ARM64.
     4. Click Apply.
     5. Do the same for the Scene Understanding DLL.
-3. Add the [Hololens2SensorStreaming.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/Hololens2SensorStreaming.cs) script to the Main Camera and set the Material field to [BasicMaterial](https://github.com/jdibenes/hl2ss/blob/main/unity/BasicMaterial.mat).
+3. Add the [Hololens2SensorStreaming.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/Hololens2SensorStreaming.cs) script to the Main Camera.
     - The streams are initialized in the Start function (unless Skip Initialization is set).
-When the streams are initialized in this way, Spatial Input streaming is not supported and Enable SI must be unset.
+When the streams are initialized in this way Spatial Input streaming is not supported.
 4. Build the project for UWP (File -> Build Settings).
     1. Add your Unity scenes to Scenes in Build.
     2. Set Platform to Universal Windows Platform.